Paying attention to your customers is the best thing you can do for your business. Regardless of the nature of the communication, itâs all valuable.

 The CSAT survey is an easy-to-use method and can help you track satisfaction at different points in your customer journey.

-In terms of follow-up on these surveys — you can generally follow the same advice we gave for NPS.
+For follow-up on these surveys, you can generally follow the same advice we gave for NPS.

 Customer effort score (CES) is a customer feedback survey that looks at how easy it is for customers to accomplish their goals in your product.
 You could send a CES survey to measure the ease of any aspect of your business:

-Then, you just add up up the total value of all responses and divide it by the total number of responses.
+Then, you add up the total value of all responses and divide it by the total number of responses.

 500 / 100 = 5

 That would be a good CES score.
 Anything equal to or greater than 5 is good.
-Anything less, is considered poor.
+Anything below 5 is considered poor.

 CES lets you gauge the ease of use of anything you want.
 This can help you identify features that are difficult to use.
 Your product development could then focus on making them easier to use.